ABC Organic Gardener Magazine latest issue magazine cover.

 Story by

 Planning your vegie patch?
-Justin Russell answers the question many of you might be asking: are raised beds right for me?
+There's one question many of you might be asking: are raised beds right for me?
+Have a read and find out.

 To raise your vegetable beds, or not to raise your vegetable beds.
 That, my friends, is a very fair question.
 Raised beds are all the rage at the moment, to the point that when I speak to beginning home growers they assume that raised beds are the default method of making a garden.